BNY MELLON

 Using the journey maps as the guiding framework, we used the Wove design system to build out hi-fidelity journey prototypes for each account opening journey and maintenance journeys.

-I lead the UX/UI design to complete 11 user journeys that included:
+The team and I completed 11 user journeys that included:

 • 8 account types (GIA, ISA, SIPP etc.)